 - Wash hands after touching raw meat and practice good kitchen hygiene

-- Wash fruits and vegetables and wash hands after gardening or handling soil
+- Wash hands after gardening or handling soil

 Pretransplant serology screening of transplant donors and recipients is recommended.
 Chemoprophylaxis with cotrimoxazole for transplant recipients improves survival.

 Treatment is required for:

 - Acute infection

 - Active lesions caused by T. gondii (for example, in the skin or eye)